Just How Accurate Is Your Wrist-Based Heart Rate Monitor?

 #5: Number and Color of LED Lights

-Most wrist heart rate monitors use one, two, or three green LED lights.
-The more lights, the better chance they have at shining light effectively enough for it to be absorbed by the blood.
+Most optical heart rate monitors use one, two, or three green LED lights.
+The more lights, the better chance they have at shining light effectively enough to absorb it by the blood.

 There is also a general consensus that tri-color or red lights in addition to or instead of just green lights increases accuracy because red light penetrates skin better.